kombucha-js/react-rerenderers/README.md

 component design.

  🍎 2.
-Global Objects can Trigger Updating React Virtual DOM Tree
+Let Objects in Global Scope Trigger Updating React Virtual DOM Tree
 ==================================================================
 **React-Rerenderers** offers unique `useRerenderers()` hook.
 With `useRerenderers()` hook you actually don't have to call any hook when only thing